Explicit uniform bounds for Brauer groups of singular K3 surfaces: The associated Kummer surfaces

 \begin{defn} For a lattice $\Lambda$, denote by $\scrK_{k,\Lambda}$ the set of smooth, projective K3 surfaces $X/k$ such that $ \NS \overline{X}$ is isomorphic to $\Lambda$ (as an abstract lattice, with no Galois action).
 Let $S$ be the set of lattices that occur as the N\'eron--Severi lattice of the Kummer surface of a product of elliptic curves over $\overline{k}$, and let $\scrK_k:=\bigcup_{\Lambda\in S}\scrK_{k,\Lambda}$. \end{defn}

 \begin{defn} Let $X := \Kum Y$ be a Kummer surface over $k$, where $Y \to A$ is a 2-covering of some abelian surface $A$ over $k$.
 Consider the natural blow-up map $\Xbar \to \Ybar/\iota_{\kbar}$, where $\iota_{\kbar}: \Abar \to \Abar$ is the antipodal involution, whose exceptional divisor consists of 16 pairwise disjoint smooth rational $(-2)$-curves and forms a sublattice $\Z^{16} \subset \NS \Xbar$.
-The \defi{Kummer lattice associated to $\Xbar$}, denoted by $\Lambda_K$, is the saturation of this sublattice.
-It can be shown that $\Lambda_K$ is an even, negative-definite lattice of rank 16 and discriminant $2^6$ whose isomorphism type is independent of the choice of $Y$. \end{defn}
+The \emph{Kummer lattice associated to $\Xbar$}, denoted by $\Lambda_K$, is the saturation of this sublattice.
+It can be shown that $\Lambda_K$ is an even, negative-definite lattice of rank 16 and discriminant $2^6$ whose isomorphism type is independent of the choice of $Y$.
+(For more details about the Kummer lattice, we refer the reader to e.g.~\cite{LP}.) \end{defn}

 The next results allow us to bound the degree of a field extension over which an element of $\scrK_{k}$ becomes the Kummer surface attached to a product of elliptic curves.

 \begin{proposition}[{\cite[Proposition~2.1]{VAV16}}] There is a positive integer $N$ such that for any number field $k$, and any K3 surface $X/k$ with $\NS \overline{X}$ containing a sublattice isomorphic to $\Lambda_K$, there is an extension $k_0/k$ of degree at most $N$ such that $X_{k_0}$ is a Kummer surface. \end{proposition}